At LAE Tottenham, we believe that our students' voices and opinions should be heard and acted upon.

 The council meet together once every half term to discuss a wide variety of issues as well as to ensure that our school is fulfilling its vision and values for the students we proudly serve.
 The headteacher and other senior leaders are present in these meetings so that decision can be made and all views are treated with respect.

-Recommendations are then acted upon; for instance the student council this year have already secured:
+Recommendations are then acted upon; for instance in 2017-18, the student council secured:

 - Changes to the school building

 - Changes to the food provision

 Some council members are also members of sub-committee - as shown below.